longxiangxu321/dtm_hw4/README.md

 ```

 ## dtm.py
-This program generate raster DTM according to the input point cloud
+This program generate raster DTM according to the input point cloud.

 The `resolution of desired output can be specified`.

 ## thining.py
-This program generate thinned point cloud using random thining and nth_point thinning
+This program generate thinned point cloud using random thining and nth_point thinning.

 The sampling percentage can be specified from 0 to 100.

 ## compare.py
-This program compare the difference of two raster DTM, output heat map and RMSE
+This program compare the difference of two raster DTM, output heat map and RMSE.

 If the second input of `compare_dtm` is downloaded from AHN, the parameter 'dtm2flip=' needs to be set to `True`.

 ## isoline.py
-This program extract isolines from input raster DTM
+This program extract isolines from input raster DTM.
 The `isoline_interval` can be determined by the user.